-Overall, productivity, government consumption and the openness variables were found to be fairly robust both in terms of sign and size.
+Overall, productivity and other explanatory variables such as government consumption, openness and net foreign assets were found to be fairly robust both in terms of sign and size.
 The productivity variable has a positive sign.
-This means that an increase/decrease in the productivity variables is associated with an appreciation/depreciation of the real effective exchange rate.
-Given that the B-S effect admittedly has a very limited role to play through nontradable prices in the CPI, this relationship could be explained by the (inverse) quality effect proposed by Loko and Tuladhar and, possibly in addition to that, by the nontradable component of tradable prices.
+This means that an productivity increase/decrease in the variables is associated with an appreciation/depreciation of the real effective exchange rate.
+Given that the B-S effect obviously has a very limited role to play through nontradable prices in the CPI, this relationship could be explained by the (inverse) quality effect proposed by Loko and Tuladhar and, possibly in addition to that, by the nontradable component of tradable prices.
 Furthermore, increases in public expenditures lead to real appreciation probably through the same channel, namely through the relative price of tradable goods.
-Finally, a rise/fall in openness is reflected in real exchange rate appreciation/depreciation.
-This is a somewhat surprising finding.
+A rise/fall in openness is reflected in real exchange rate appreciation/depreciation.
+Finally, increasing net foreign assets tend to generate a currency appreciation that is in line with finding for established market economies (see e.g. Égert, Lommatzsch and Lahrèche-Révil, 2006).